rcdosado/TIL/batch/Automate-start-up-of-application-in-windows.md

 cd %scripts% & activate.bat & cd.. & cd mysite & cls

 ```
+### what it really does:
+ it asynchronously runs chrome, firefox , opens a pdf document, starts wing-ide (python IDE)
+ and automatically goes to virtualenv environment and activates it, the virtual environment is a django project
+ by the way.

  to minimize the navigation of directories, its best to save this to your home directory
  the reason is, it is the default location when you type win+r and cmd